Vibrational Spectra of Materials and Molecules from Partially-Adiabatic Elevated-Temperature Centroid Molecular Dynamics: Conclusions

 In analyzing vibrational spectra for systems containing multiple atomic species and a varied vibrational landscape, we conclude that both PA-$T_e$-CMD and $T_e$-PIGS efficiently remove the curvature problem of different curvilinear modes in molecular and condensed-phase systems.
-For the CAF molecule, we have clarified the dynamical motions that induce a blue-shifted OH stretching peak when including nuclear quantum effects.
+For the CAF molecule, we have clarified the dynamical motions that induce a blue-shifted OH stretching peak when including NQEs.
 From a methodological perspective, the strongly anharmonic nature of some vibrational modes and the higher reactivity of CAF makes it challenging to train a reliable PMF for $T_e$-PIGS.
 In this case, PA-$T_e$-CMD indeed presents a more reliable setup.
-On the other hand, PA-$T_e$-CMD and $T_e$-PIGS yield very similar vibrational spectra of MAPI tetragonal and orthorhombic phases, with a single PMF trained at the high-temperature cubic phase, and nuclear quantum effects bring the spectra closer to experimental data.
+On the other hand, PA-$T_e$-CMD and $T_e$-PIGS yield very similar vibrational spectra of MAPI tetragonal and orthorhombic phases, with a single PMF trained at the high-temperature cubic phase, and NQEs bring the spectra closer to experimental data. \corr{Despite having presented analyses focused on the VDOS for both MAPI and CAF, we expect our conclusions to hold equally for the IR and Raman spectra of these systems, given the close relationship between VDOS, IR and Raman spectra.}

-PA-$T_e$-CMD currently struggles in systems with strong anharmonicity of the PES and low temperature regimes, where the two-temperature thermostat we currently use is unable to maintain the temperature separation between centroid and non-centroid modes.
+PA-$T_e$-CMD currently struggles in systems with strong anharmonicity of the potential energy surface and in low-temperature regimes, where the two-temperature thermostat we currently use is unable to maintain the temperature separation between centroid and non-centroid modes.
 Making PA-$T_e$-CMD spectra more accurate at lower-temperatures and for highly anharmonic systems will require the development of more advanced thermostatting strategies, such as extending the two-temperature thermostating \textit{ansatz} to generalized Langevin equation thermostats tailored for path-integral simulations.